Rangers vs Hearts: How to watch Women's Scottish Cup final on TV

-Rangers vs Hearts: What channel, TV details, tickets, where to watch Women's Scottish Cup Final on TV
+Rangers vs Hearts: TV details, what channel, ticket news, how to watch Women's Scottish Cup Final on TV

 Rangers Women and Hearts Women will battle it out at Hampden Park this weekend in order to lift the Scottish Women’s Cup.